 poolSize(int32)

-Size of the connection pool.
-If unset, defaults to 10 connections per every CPU.
+The maximum number of connections to establish at once.
+If unset, defaults to 10 connections per CPU.

 tokenEndpointQueryParams